How do you measure success with digital marketing metrics?

 In a perfect world, CPA would be as low as possible as your company magically signs on new, paying customers for next-to-nothing.
 In the real world, acquiring new customers is a costly, time-consuming process that requires marketers to build awareness, capture the attention of leads, and convert them to opportunities that [hopefully] become closed-won deals.

 - Return on investment (ROI) - ROI is typically a metric that marketers use to measure performance both for aggregate marketing spend as well as for individual channels.
-(For instance, performance marketers frequently track the return on their ad spend, or ROAS.)
+(For instance, performance marketers frequently track their return on ad spend, or ROAS.)
 While marketers will use ROI to compare their spend against a variety of goals (such as leads generated, opportunities generated, or dollar amount of sales pipeline introduced), ROI is a figure that marketers are always trying to increase.

 - Lifetime Value (LTV) - LTV isn’t always exclusively a marketing metric.
 Growth, sales, and finance teams also use this metric to project the total revenue value of an individual user (or a B2B account) for as long as that person or account remains a customer.
 Companies use LTV for longer-term forecasting, so it frequently touches budgets across many departments in a company, not just marketing.